viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 # SMEs: Andrew Morrow
 ---

-Viam provides an example of a [custom module](extend/modular-resources) written in the Viam C++ SDK that extends the [ML model](/services/ml/) service to support audio classification.
+Viam provides an example [custom module](extend/modular-resources) written in C++ that extends the [ML model](/services/ml/) service to support audio classification using TensorFlow Lite.

 The example files can be found in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):

 - [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - a custom module that provides an example `MLModelService` instance which runs TensorFlow Lite models.
 - [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example client instance which generates audio samples and invokes the `example_mlmodelservice_tflite` custom module to classify those samples.

-This tutorial walks you through everything you need to start using these example files with your robot, including building the C++ SDK, procuring the necessary support files, configuring your robot and installing `viam-server`, and running the compiled binary example.
+This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, procuring the necessary support files, configuring your robot and installing `viam-server`, and running the compiled binary example.

 ## Build the C++ SDK